twashke/Portfolio-Tiffany-Washke/README.md

     - HTML
     - CSS
 - Comments have been added to the HTML, CSS and JS files to clarify each step and make future updates easier.
+- In addition to portfolio updates, both [LinkedIn](https://www.linkedin.com/in/tiffanywashke) and [GitHub](https://github.com/twashke) have been updated to include a biography, contact information and links to the portfolio.

 ## Installation